 To begin the conversation, CODE commissioned two landscape literature reviews and one policy analysis from Canadian Faculties of Education (University of British Columbia and McGill University).
 These papers were presented at the CODE Research Symposium that took place as part of the Pan-African Literacy for All Conference in Abuja, Nigeria (August 28-30, 2017).
 These papers, including Executive Summaries can be found here.

-The winners of the 2018 Context Matters Research Grants will be announced shortly!
+Announcing the winners of the 2018 Context Matters Research Grants!

 The Context Matters Research Grants are designed to support work by African scholars and researchers interested in addressing issues identified collaboratively and in consort with the African literacy community.
 It prioritizes funding of research initiated, designed and undertaken by local teams and seeks to strengthen the research capacity knowledge and recommendations of those who work in the African context.
 These Grants are designed to foster international partnerships and alliances that bolster Africa’s ability to meet the UN Sustainable Development Goals in the areas of education and gender equality.